-In order to get a hazardous materials endorsement on a CDL, you must pass a written test about transporting hazardous materials.
-To pass the test, you must know how to:
+To get a hazardous material's endorsement on a CDL, you must pass a written test about transporting hazardous materials.
+You must also complete a TSA background check (security threat assessment), for additional information regarding the background check; visit the TSA website at www.hazprints.com.
+To pass the hazardous material's knowledge test, you must know how to:

-- · Identify what are hazardous materials.
+Identify what are hazardous materials.

-- Safely load shipments.
+Safely load shipments.

-- Properly placard your vehicle in accordance with the rules.
+Properly placard your vehicle in accordance with the rules.

-- Safely transport shipments.
+Safely transport shipments.

 Learn the rules and follow them.
 Following the rules reduces the risk of injury from hazardous materials.
 Taking shortcuts by breaking rules is unsafe.
-Non-compliance with regulations can result in fines and jail.
+Non-compliance with regulations can result in fines and jail..